The following form should be used for inquiries. NOTE, we may not respond to the following:

 Veterinary CRO versus Veterinary SMO

 The terms veterinary site management organization (Veterinary SMO) and veterinary contract research organization (Veterinary CRO) are often used in the same context.
-However, their functions may differ just like the SMOs and CROs in human pharmaceutical research and development.
-The following provides a some information on the differences between a veterinary SMO and veterinary CRO is patient interaction.
+However, their functions may differ just like the SMOs and CROs in human clinical research.
+One of the biggest distinctions between a veterinary SMO and veterinary CRO is patient interaction.
 CROs are rarely involved in patient interaction or site data acquisition, whereas an SMO is often responsible for managing patient visits and veterinary patient data collection.

 Veterinary Contract Research Organization

-can provide a variety of services for the pharmaceutical industry.
-Veterinary CROs usually have colony animals that are housed on-site and may be used for pK/pD, tolerance, and safety studies.
+Veterinary CROs may provide a variety of services for the pharmaceutical industry.
+Veterinary CROs may have colony animals that are housed on-site and may be used for pK/pD, tolerance, and safety studies.
 However, many veterinary CROs don’t have colony animals and serve in the capacity of multi-site clinical trial management for field studies.
-The following lists many of the services that veterinary CROs may provide to clients:
+The following lists some of the services that veterinary CROs may provide to clients:

 - research and development planning

 - clinical trial and project management

 - pre-clinical target animal clinical studies (GLP and GCP)